 The Fellowship of the British Academy

-The British Academy Fellowship is over 1,000 scholars elected for their distinction in the humanities and social sciences.
-Each year, the British Academy elects to its Fellowship up to 42 outstanding UK-based scholars who have achieved academic distinction as reflected in scholarly research activity and publication.
+Each year, the British Academy elects to its Fellowship up to 42 outstanding UK-based scholars who have achieved distinction in any branch of the humanities and social sciences.
 Others based overseas can also be elected as Corresponding Fellows, and, in addition, the Academy can elect Honorary Fellows.

 This is the major category of Fellowship at the Academy.
 Fellows are scholars who have 'attained distinction in any of the branches of study which it is the object of the Academy to promote' – i.e. the humanities and the social sciences.
 Election is a mark of distinction, as only a very small number of scholars in any field are elected.
 Scholars must be habitually resident in the UK at the time of election.

 Up to forty-two elections are made in each year to the Fellowship.
 There are now over 1000 Fellows.